Navigation

 Remote collars do not “burn” a dog’s skin and in fact many quality systems of today are completely water proof!
 Dog shock collars off leash k9 training equals freedom for your dog.

 Low level remote collar training done properly, communicates to your dog with a mild sensation that is not harming to them mentally or physically.
 Even at higher levels while the sensation is enough to get your dog’s attention to deter negative behaviors, won’t harm your dog or your relationship.
 It is non-combative in it’s approach which is especially important for reactive dogs.
-It owners to communicate in a fast and effective manner.
+It allows owners to communicate in a fast and effective manner.
 In fact, shared training sessions will actually improve your bond with your dog.
 [Read more…]

 Ticks, 2017 Worst Summer on Record for People and Pets